Foreign relations of the Sahrawi Arab Democratic Republic: Recognition

 The republic has been a full member of the African Union (AU), formerly the Organization of African Unity (OAU), since 1984.
 Morocco withdrew from the OAU in protest and remained the only African nation not within the AU between South Africa's admittance in 1994 and (re-)joining the African Union in 2017.
-The SADR also participates as guest on meetings of the Non-Aligned Movement or the New Asian–African Strategic Partnership, over Moroccan objections to SADR participation.
+The SADR also participates as guest at meetings of the Non-Aligned Movement or the New Asian–African Strategic Partnership, over Moroccan objections to SADR participation.
 On the other hand, upholding Moroccan "territorial integrity" is favoured by the Arab League.